-Sprint says it won't have enough Galaxy S III inventory to begin sales tomorrowAlex Wagner - Deputy Managing Editor, News Desk
+Sprint says it won't have enough Galaxy S III inventory to begin sales tomorrowAlex Wagner - Editorial Director of News and Content

 Less than 24 hours after Sprint first provided an update on the availability of its version of the Samsung Galaxy S III, the carrier has shed some more light on the situation.
 Sprint now says that, "due to overwhelming demand for Galaxy S® III worldwide," Samsung has said that it won't be able to deliver enough inventory for Sprint to actually start selling it on June 21.
 Originally Sprint said that it would have the Galaxy S III for sale online and through telesales on the June 21, but it seems that that's no longer the case.
 While Sprint didn't say when it might be able to launch the Galaxy S III, it did say that it's working with Samsung to get a schedule together that'll support a Sprint launch.

 On the pre-order front, Sprint says that it's begun shipping the 16GB Galaxy S III to customers that participated in the pre-sale and that deliveries are expected to happen on June 21.
 The carrier says that it "hopes" to begin shipping pre-orders of the 32GB model next week.